IPacketClassifier

 MarkovClassifier simple module

-This module implements a packet classifier using a Markov process that has as many states as output gates the classifier has.
+Implements a packet classifier using a Markov process that has as many states as output gates the classifier has.
 The output gate for a given packet is determined by the current state of the Markov process.

 MultiTokenBucketClassifier simple module